 Not having an email marketing strategy is like taking off for a road trip with no map to your destination.
 If you don’t know how to get somewhere or why you’re going there in the first place, chances are you’ll never arrive.

-Yet many email marketers still struggle to develop strategies that will help them to meet their goals.
+Yet many email marketers still struggle to develop strategies that will help them meet their goals.
 According to Ascend2, only four in ten describe their success as best-in-class when it comes to developing strategies that allow them the achieve important objectives.
-And The Relevancy Group found that 60 per cent of all email marketers ranked co-ordinating campaign strategy across channels as one of their three greatest challenges.
+And The Relevancy Group found that 60 percent of all email marketers ranked coordinating campaign strategy across channels as one of their three greatest challenges.

 To develop effective strategic campaigns, here are two best practices:

 Involve executives in the email marketing strategy discussion.
-To start, make sure executives are educated enough to ask the right questions — such as how you will use email to generate user insights, test new hypotheses or drive behaviour across the website or other digital properties — as well as what metrics are important to measure.
-This will be helpful not only for building out strategies that will deliver the highest value to the business, but in helping you to build a case for greater investment and innovation in your email marketing programme.
+To start, make sure executives are educated enough to ask the right questions — such as how you will use email to generate user insights, test new hypotheses, or drive behavior across the website or other digital properties — as well as what metrics are important to measure.
+This will be helpful not only for building out strategies that will deliver the highest value to the business, but in helping you to build a case for greater investment and innovation in your email marketing program.

 Source: The Relevancy Group